 Can the hospital keep people out of my delivery room?

-If someone is violent or we feel they are unsafe, we can have them removed from the hospital grounds by security.
+If someone is violent or we feel they are unsafe, we can have them removed from the hospital grounds by security as we are a private business (we can not do this to patients though).

 The long answer…. if it’s your choice.
 I’d say it depends.